15 Best Coastal Walks in Sydney

-From Palm Beach in the north to Cronulla and the Royal National Park in the south, Sydney’s coastline includes some of the most scenic coastal walks.
+Stretching from Palm Beach in the north to the Royal National Park in the south, Sydney’s coastline offers some of the most scenic walking trails in Australia.

 Top 15 Sydney Coastal Walks: